intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 ### Data

 In this tutorial, we will use the **ImageNet** dataset.
 For fun, we extract just one image and save it in `resources` folder.
 Later, we will create a list to hold one hundred repeated inputs to simulate the prediction of one hundred images.
-Certainly, you are encouraged to extract as many various images as you need for practicing.
+Certainly, you are encouraged to extract as many various images as you need for practice.

 The dataset will be loaded directly from `resources`  folder.
 The program directory structure and image path should be: